 Pack 5/6 smaller plants into a carton with packing material between the pots, so they won't fall.
 Seal the box with the flaps up to give extra protection.
 Leave larger plants for us to deal with.
-Whilst our moving company will take every care of your plants, they are not covered by insurance.
-In winter, on longer journeys frost can be a problem for more delicate plants.
+Whilst our moving company will take extreme care of your plants, unfortunately, they are not covered by insurance.
+In winter, on longer journeys, frost can be a problem for more delicate plants.
 Garden plants/shrubs can be taken, but please ensure the roots are well bagged-up to avoid loose soil in the back of the van.

 Swings & Slides

-Will have to be dismantled.
+These have to be dismantled.
 Apply oil/WD40 into the nuts/bolts/screws a few days before you intend to dismantle them.

 Sheds & Greenhouses

 Should be dismantled in advance.
 Wrap the glass individually and tie in manageable bundles.
 Furniture is highly inflammable so no fuel or gas bottles can be loaded.
-(See the storage section page for details of items that cannot be stored).
+(See the storage section page for details of items that cannot be stored)

 Packing Miscellaneous Household Goods